gocircuit/circuit/README.md

 Use
 ---

-Once the circuit servers are started, one can create, observe and control circuit elements (i) interactively using the circuit binary which doubles as a command-line client, as well as (ii) programmatically using the circuit Go client package `github.com/gocircuit/circuit/client`.
+Once the circuit servers are started, you can create, observe and control circuit elements (i) interactively—using the circuit binary which doubles as a command-line client—as well as (ii) programmatically—using the circuit Go client package `github.com/gocircuit/circuit/client`.
-In fact, the circuit command-line tool is merely a front for a subset the Go client library, and is a circuit client itself.
+In fact, the circuit command-line tool is simply a front-end for the Go client library.

-Clients (the tool or your own) connect into a circuit server and perform operations via this server.
-Which server a client connects to is called the _dial-in_ server.
-In general, it does not matter which server you connect your client to.
-They are all equally good.
-And they all can control the whole system.
+Clients (the tool or your own) _dial into_ a circuit server in order to interact with the entire system.
+All servers are equal citizens in every respect and, in particular, any one can be used as a choice for dial-in.

 ![Circuit client connected to a server](https://raw.githubusercontent.com/gocircuit/circuit/master/misc/img/client.png)

+The tool (described in more detail later) is essentially a set of commands that allow you to traverse the global hierarchical namespace of circuit elements, and interact with them, somewhat similarly to how one uses the Zookeeper namespace.

-To list the entire circuit cluster anchor hierarchy, type in
+For example, to list the entire circuit cluster anchor hierarchy, type in

-	circuit ls /...
+	circuit ls /

-You get
+So, you might get something like this in response

 	/X88550014d4c82e4d
 	/X938fe923bcdef2390